 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
 The Finance Record produces a financial health grading.
-The College is assessed by the ESFA as having an "outstanding" financial health grading.
-The current rating is considered an acceptable outcome.
+The College is assessed by the ESFA as having a "good" financial health grading.